-On-programme (typically 36 months) End-point assessment gateway Training to develop the occupation standard's knowledge, skills and behaviours.
-Training towards English and mathematics level 2, if required Compilation of a portfolio of evidence Employer is satisfied the apprentice is consistently working at, or above, the level of the occupational standard.
-English/mathematics Level 2 Apprentice compiled a portfolio of evidence, to support the Professional Discussion Employer welding procedure specifications shall be provided by the employer to support the practical skills tests and preparations of equipment, consumables and materials at the test venue End Point Assessment (which would typically take 3 months) Assessment Method 1: Multiple choice knowledge test With the following grades: Fail Pass Distinction Assessment Method 2: Professional Discussion supported by portfolio With the following grades: Fail Pass Distinction Assessment Method 3: Practical Skills Test With the following grades: Fail Pass Distinction Overall EPA/apprenticeship graded: Fail Pass Distinction Professional recognition Aligns with recognition by: • The Welding Institute Engineering Technician
+On-programme (typically 36 months) Training to develop the occupation standard's knowledge, skills and behaviours. complete training towards English and mathematics qualifications in line with the apprenticeship funding rules.
+Compilation of a portfolio of evidence End-point assessment gateway employer is satisfied the apprentice is consistently working at, or above, the level of the occupational standard. achieved English and mathematics qualifications in line with the apprenticeship funding rules apprentice compiled a portfolio of evidence, to support the Professional Discussion employer welding procedure specifications shall be provided by the employer to support the practical skills tests and preparations of equipment, consumables and materials at the test venue End Point Assessment (which would typically take 3 months) Assessment Method 1: Multiple choice knowledge test With the following grades: Fail Pass Distinction Assessment Method 2: Professional Discussion supported by portfolio With the following grades: Fail Pass Distinction Assessment Method 3: Practical Skills Test With the following grades: Fail Pass Distinction Overall EPA apprenticeship graded: Fail Pass Distinction Professional recognition Aligns with recognition by:

+The Welding Institute Engineering Technician